 This specification defines a method for authenticating HTTP requests using Schnorr signatures, providing a decentralized and secure authentication mechanism.
-By leveraging Schnorr signatures, widely used in cryptocurrencies like Bitcoin and Litecoin, this method enables seamless integration with decentralized networks and services.
+By leveraging Schnorr signatures, widely used in Bitcoin Taproot and the Nostr protocol, this method enables seamless integration with decentralized networks and services.

 This is a draft document of the W3C Nostr Community Group and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.